st4rbrain/foundry-fund-me/README.md

 ### Deployment
   1. **Deploy to Anvil Local Chain**
-      - Temporary Anvil deploy (can't do any interactions with the contract deployed)
+      - Temporary Anvil deployment (can't do any interactions with the contract deployed)

           ```bash
           forge script scripts/DeployFundMe.s.sol
           ```
       - Deploy to local Anvil chain
-          - Open a second terminal and fire Anvil by running the command: &nbsp;&nbsp;`anvil`
+          - Open a second terminal and fire Anvil by running the command: &nbsp;&nbsp; `anvil`
           - Copy any of the ten private keys shown in the terminal
           - Run this command in the first terminal: